This post may contain affiliate links. Read my disclosure policy.

 How to Make Gluten-Free Blueberry Crepes

-Prepare Batter: Combine the flour, salt, eggs, milk and melted butter in a blender until the batter is nice and smooth, about 30 seconds.
+- Prepare Batter: Combine the flour, salt, eggs, milk and melted butter in a blender until the batter is nice and smooth, about 30 seconds.
+Let the batter rest, and in the meantime, move on to making the syrup.

 - Measure Your Flour Accurately: It’s always a good idea to measure your flour with a food scale.
 If you don’t have one, fill your measuring cup by fluffing up the flour and spooning it in, then leveling it off at the top with a butter knife.
 Scooping up the flour directly will pack it in, and you’ll end up using too much.